Searching great energy plans for you

 How much will my electricity/gas rates change by?

 This will depend on your usage, your energy plan and the distribution area you live in.
-Your price change letter will clearly provide your estimated annual increase or decrease.
+Your price change notification will clearly provide your estimated annual increase or decrease amount.

 Why are my new rates now higher than the electricity reference price/default market offer?
 What are my options?